 A variety of landscapes, views and walking paths are what make the best dog-friendly walks so memorable.
 This circular route from Corge Common to Corfe Castle takes you around a pretty Dorset village and up to the fascinating ruins of an 11th century ruin.
 The Common is the county’s largest area of common land, and is particularly lovely in summer when there are plenty of wildflowers and butterflies.
 From here, you can also climb up to an elevated ridge for gorgeous views of the castle and countryside beyond.

 After taking in the views, you’ll descend on the Purbeck Way back to the village and pass pretty churches made from local marble.
 The trail then passes below the castle before climbing the hills, where you can stop to explore the ruins and take in the wonderful sights, sounds and scents of nature.
 For adventurers, there’s the option to extend your walk on the Purbeck Way and go further towards Blue Pool.
 This turquoise lake is surrounded by peaceful woodland trails that you and the pooch will love.

-Ella is the engine of our Marketing team, with an eye for telling a story in a full article or a single picture.
+Ella has a great eye for telling a story in a full article or a single picture.
 Marshall only has eyes for anyone who’ll give him a scratch or a biscuit.
-When he isn’t doing rounds of the office for food, he’s partial to a wander in the woods and days spent digging in the sand.
+He’s also partial to a wander in the woods and days spent digging in the sand.
 Together, they’re a coastal adventure dream team who love heading back to Ella’s Devon roots or exploring the rugged fringes of Wales.